JoshOrndorff/recipes/src/advanced/incentive.md

 ```

 ## SunshineDAO <a name = "sun"></a>
 > *Context*: SunshineDAO is a fund coordination DAO.
 Proposals to the DAO request share issuance and, optionally, stake capital.
 By burning shares, a member of the DAO redeems capital held by the DAO (in proportion to the number of shares they burn).
 For more information, see the [github](https://github.come/4meta5/SunshineDAO).
-Also, the `Currency` trait is utilized for making balance transfers -- see [the official docs](https://docs.substrate.dev/docs/substrate-runtime-recipes#section-make-a-balance-transfer) for more details.

 Imagine that our DAO has a pool of pending proposals.
 Each proposal requires sponsorship by a member of the DAO.
 As more proposals are submitted, the pool's size increases, and it becomes more difficult for voting members to keep track of the current state.
 To alleviate state bloat, stale proposals that have not passed in the defined voting period must be removed from the pool and successful proposals should be executed.
 Moreover, a cost should be attached to proposal submissions to prevent spam.